01 of 20

 Barn Raising Log Cabin Quilt Layout

 Have fun browsing the quilt layouts in this Log Cabin quilts photo gallery.
-You'll find related quilts, too--pineapple quilts and others of similar design.
-Most of the quilts in the gallery were sewn by members of an online quilting community and each quilter had a few words to say about each project.
+You'll find related quilts, too—pineapple quilts and others of similar design.
+Many quilters have sewn these quilts and have taken their own liberties to create something that's uniquely their own.

 Log Cabin Quilt Layouts